 The system has been used to great effect by East Cambridgeshire District Council in deterring fly tipping by its civil enforcement team.
 This Authority is now looking at being delegated to undertake other civil enforcement issues including parking infringement and this AI system will assist in this process by active detection (see FOI).

-The Team Lead Cllr, Cllr Warner is now liaising with the newly appointed Crime and Police Commissioner to determine whether this system can aid in criminal activity, detection and its reduction as deterrent.
-From a recent virtual roundtable meeting held in July 2021 Cllr Warner has requested an agreed interface and arrangement protocol for the use of this CCTV system by the Police which is currently under the Commissioner’s review and consideration.
+The Lead Councillor, Cllr Warner is now liaising with the newly appointed Crime and Police Commissioner to determine whether this system can aid in criminal activity, detection and its reduction as deterrent.
+From a recent virtual roundtable meeting held in July 2021.
+Councillor Warner has requested an agreed interface and arrangement protocol for the use of this CCTV system by the Police which is currently under the Commissioner’s review and consideration.